-Testing plays a crucial role in the development process as it ensures reliable and high-quality software.
-The same principles apply to build code and more specifically Gradle plugins.
-In this section you will learn effective techniques for testing plugin code.
+Testing plays a crucial role in the development process by ensuring reliable and high-quality software.
+This principle applies to build code, including Gradle plugins.

 The sample project

 The following build script assumes that the plugin JAR file has been published to a binary repository.
-In a nutshell, the script demonstrates how to apply the plugin to the project and configure its exposed extension.
+The script demonstrates how to apply the plugin to the project and configure its exposed extension:

 build.gradle.kts